Zeex/samp-plugin-jit/README.md

 If you're using [YSI][ysi] this plugin most likely will not work for you and will simply crash your server.
-However, with the recent versions of YSI this this may be no longer true.
-Just try it out, maybe everything will work for you!
+However, with the recent versions of YSI this may be no longer true.
+Just try it for yourself and see if it works.

+Plugins that hook `amx_Exec()`, for example [CrashDetect][crashdetect], can't be used together with this plugin.
+If such hook is detected you will get an error at startup and your code will run through the default interpreter as usual.

 How it works
 ------------

-It's a pretty simple JIT.
-Code is compiled once and stored in memory for the lifetime of the server, or until the script gets unloaded in case of filterscripts.
-Thus there may be a small delay during the server startup.
+This is a pretty simple JIT.
+Code is compiled once and stored in memory until the corresponding AMX is unloaded.
+Because of this there is a small delay during script loading/initialization.

-Most of the compilation process is a mere translation of AMX opcodes into seuquences of corresponding machine instructions using essentially a giant `switch` statement.
-There are some places though where the compiler tries to be a little bit smarter: for instance, it will replace calls to common floating-point functions (those found in float.inc) with equivalent code using the x87 FPU instruction set.
+Majority of the compilation process is a direct translation of AMX opcodes into sequences of corresponding machine instructions using essentially a giant `switch` statement.
+But there are some places where the JIT compiler tries to be a little bit smarter: for instance, it will replace calls to common floating-point functions (those found in float.inc) with equivalent FP instructions built into the CPU to avoid the overhead of native function calls.

-Native code generation is done via [AsmJit][asmjit], a wonderful assembler library for x86/x86-64 :+1:.
-There also was an attempt to use LLVM as an alternative backend but it was quickly abandoned...
+Code generation is done via [AsmJit][asmjit], a great assembler library for x86/x86-64 :thumbsup:.
+There also was an attempt to use LLVM as an alternative backend but it was abandoned...

 License
 -------